 This distinction is quality, and it falls along the lines you’d expect – Student-quality paint is, on average, less expensive and of lesser quality than Artist-quality paint.

 Like this option from Blickrylic, student-quality paints offer big tubs of paint of the quality you might expect from a grade school art class.

 On the one hand, it offers some nice variety, such as fluorescent and metallic options in over 30 hues, making it perfect for class art projects.

 What’s more, while we’d all love our students to be inspired by Van Gogh, you probably don’t want them eating paint as he did during stress attacks, so if you’re painting with very young children who might do that, you’ll be pleased to know these paints are nontoxic.

 On the other hand, it doesn’t come close to the quality you’d expect from a professional painting such as the Artist-grade acrylics used by artists such as Warhol.

 So, which should you get?

-Honestly, while Student paint is fine for kids and young art learners, even if you’re a newcomer, Artist-quality acrylics are the way to go.
+Honestly, while Student painting is fine for kids and young art learners, even if you’re a newcomer, Artist-quality acrylics are the way to go.

-They tend to come in a wider range of colors, feature a greater concentration of pigment, and just have more variety and are smoother and more consistent than Student-quality options.
+They tend to come in a wider range of colors, feature a greater concentration of pigment, have more variety, and are smoother and more consistent than Student-quality options.